stephanj/BM25/README.md

 Stemming maps different forms of the same word to a common "stem".
 For example, the English stemmer maps running, run, runs to run.
-So a searching for 'running' would also find documents which only have the other forms.
+So a search for 'running' would also find documents which only have the other forms.

 ```Java
       BM25 bm25 = new BM25(corpus, StopWords.ENGLISH, new EnglishStemmer());
 ```

 The default implementation uses the Porter2 stemmer from Snowball.
-However you can add very easily other implementations, for example from CoreNLP or Lucene.
+You can easily add other Stemmer implementations, for example from CoreNLP or Lucene.